 - And we have remained open throughout, with a core warehouse team, home working, daily management calls and remote collaboration across all functional areas.

-So what did we learn from the SME Growth Challenge: don’t underestimate the importance of growth, even in a mature business; this often requires significant organisational change and rigorous execution and it is important to bring the whole organisation along with you.
+So what did we learn from the programme: don’t underestimate the importance of growth, even in a mature business; this often requires significant organisational change and rigorous execution and it is important to bring the whole organisation along with you.
 Our business has proved itself to be resilient through the coronavirus crisis and is well on the road towards recovering to previous levels of activity.
 We are as always focussed on growth and new opportunities arising from the shock of the last few months.